 The runners also pick up their shirts and candy at the very end.

 Shirley and I then took the train to Grindelwald.
 Shirley realized that she had left her gloves up above so she asked the people at the train station to call up to Klein Scheidegg where she had bought a pretzel and see if they could be found.
-They kept saying that it would not be possible and Shirley kept asking them.
+They kept saying that it would not be possible but Shirley kept asking them over and over again.
 They finally called the right people and found her gloves.
 So we walked around Grindelwald for about an hour and her gloves were delivered by somebody on the next train.
 Yea.
 We were going to explore Grindelwald anyway.

 This is the one photo I took in Grindelwald.
 I liked the building and the way the made the sign under the building look like mountains.